tcr/corollary/README.md

 # Porting Corrode to Rust

 It'd be cool if there existed a port of [Corrode, the C to Rust translator written in Haskell](https://github.com/jameysharp/corrode), into Rust.
 Corrode depends on `language-c`, an extensive C parser written in Haskell, as well.

-This project has the goal of translating both libraries into idiomatic Rust using a mix of automated translation and manual cleanup.
-(Much like Corrode itself!)
+Thsi project has the goal of developing a compiler (Corollary) than can mostly convert these libraries into Rust, and then manually completing the conversion into idiomatic Rust code.
+Much like Corrode itself!
+In this way, Lanugage-C and Corrode are made extensible by a more applicable audience for a critical piece of Rust tooling: its C to Rust conversion tool.

 ```
 git clone http://github.com/tcr/corrode-but-in-rust --recursive